 The first parade in New York City to honor veterans marked the end of WWI.
 On September 10, 1919, the city held a march known as the Victory Parade to welcome home General John J. Pershing, the commander in chief of the American Expeditionary Force (AEF), along with 25,000 soldiers who served in the AEF.
 The members of the 1st Division, wearing trench helmets and full combat gear, marched down Fifth Avenue from 107th Street to Washington Square.

 From then on, the American Legion continued to produce the parade annually, following the same route.
 In 1968, however, soldiers returning home from the Vietnam War realized they weren’t welcomed by their fellow veterans–mostly from WWII and the Korean War–or by the American public.
 In fact, the Home with Honor Parade that marched through Times Square in 1973 to welcome home Vietnam vets was barely acknowledged by any media in the country.

 A Vietnam vet named Vince McGowan decided in 1986 to form his own organization where all veterans who served honorably would be accepted.
 He teamed up with a World War II vet and a Grenada vet and named the organization the United War Veterans Council.
 Just a year after the UWVC was formed, the American Legion announced that it would stop producing the New York City Veterans Day Parade.
 Many believe it had to do with the controversy surrounding the participation of gay veterans.
 So, the UWVC stepped in and took over the parade.
-It started small at first, but after several years and a $1 million gift from Donald Trump, the crowds began to multiply, especially in 1995, which marked the 50th anniversary of WWII.
+It started small at first, but after several years, the crowds began to multiply, especially in 1995, which marked the 50th anniversary of WWII.
 McGowan, then the UWVC President, told Business Insider that following 9/11 the parade took on a new meaning.

-For more details, visit the official website of America’s Parade.
+The parade will be broadcast live on ABC and streamed online at nycvetsday.org.
+For more details, visit the official website for America’s Parade.